 Because the Transforming Principle is DNA Any Gene Can Be Transformed (e.g., AntibioticS to AntibioticR)

 All Organisms Can Be Transformed!!
 Genetic Engineering Has Come a Long Way Since Griffiths Experiments in 1928!!

-Genetic Engineering/Transformation Involves Incorporating Engineered DNA or Genes Into Different Organisms
+Genetic Engineering/Transformation Involves Incorporating Engineered DNA or Genes Into the Chromosomes of Different Organisms